-The Lawson State Community College Employee Handbook contains important information pertaining to my employment at Lawson State Community College.
-I understand that the employee handbook is a snapshot of the policies and procedures, which the full policies are located on the ACCS, Alabama Community College System website.
-It is my responsibility to understand the information contained within the policies for both the institution and the ACCS system.
+The Lawson State Community College Employee Handbook contains important information pertaining to my employment at Lawson State community College.
 I understand that I should consult with my supervisor or Human Resources if I have any questions about information contained in the Employee Handbook.